"The measure of a man is what he does with power."

 Active Shadow: The Tyrant

-Strength is confused with attack, shaming, always being right, or needing the last word.
-You may look in charge but you're driven by fear, hurt pride, or old rage.
-Often, this shadow feels powerful only by making others feel small.
+Strength is confused with attack, shaming, being right, or needing the last word.
+We may look in charge but we're driven by fear, hurt pride, or old rage.
+This shadow feels powerful only by making others feel small.

 Passive Shadow: The Victim

-You stay small, agreeable, or helpless to stay safe or "good."
-You hand your authority to others and resent them for it.
-Inside, there may be frustration or a sense of invisibility that lingers.
+We stay small, agreeable, or helpless to stay safe or "good."
+We hand our authority to others and resent them for it.
+Inside, there may be frustration or a sense of invisibility.

 The Alchemy of Hatred

 The Mature King does not pretend to be above hatred, rage, or jealousy.
 He knows these forces live in everyone, including himself.
-His key move: he lets himself feel the raw force of hatred without discharging it outward or pushing it into numbness.
+His key move: he feels the raw force of hatred without discharging it outward or pushing it into numbness.

-By staying present and not acting it out or repressing it, the energy of hatred transforms into fierce, clear power.
+By staying present without acting it out or repressing it, the energy of hatred transforms into fierce, clear power.
 It becomes strength of presence, not violence.
-Hatred loses its toxicity and becomes energy you can use wisely.
+Hatred loses its toxicity and becomes energy we can use wisely.

 Near Enemies: False Versions

 Harsh control: Confusing domination with strength.
-True power is grounded.
+True power is grounded and life affirming.

 Collapse and false powerlessness: Staying small to stay safe.
 True power takes its seat.